flo3003/mittens/README.md

 ### User installation

-The easiest way to install `mittens` is with `pip`:
+You can install it by cloning the repository and run:

 ```
-pip install -U mittens
+python test_mittens.py
 ```

-You can also install it by cloning the repository and adding it to your Python path.
-Make sure you have at least `numpy` installed.

 ## Examples